 In response to a growing demand for energy and a need to preserve the environment, the Arkema group is innovating to speed up the development of renewable energies.
-It provides new materials which improve the performance of solar panels and lithium-ion batteries, thereby strengthening the competitiveness of these business segments.
+It provides new materials which improve the performance of solar panels and lithium-ion batteries, as well as a heat transfer fluid for concentrated solar power plants (CSP), thereby strengthening the competitiveness of these business segments.

 The global demand for energy should double by 2050.
 Given the optimized use of fossil fuels and the necessity to reduce greenhouse gas emissions, resorting to renewable energies has now become inescapable.
 The Arkema group has made this issue one of its major fields of innovation and is involved in growing new markets, both in terms of energy production and energy storage.
 At present, one out of every three solar panels contains a product made by the Group.